RDA Eyre Peninsula Committee Members

 Bryan Trigg AFSM JP (Chair)

 Mr Bryan Trigg commenced as a Board Member of Regional Development Australia Whyalla and Eyre Peninsula in March 2012.
-Bryan is an Elected Member of the District Council of Cleve and is the current SA CFS Group Officer for the Eastern Eyre Group.
-Bryan holds Life Memberships for multiple organisations including the Eastern Eyre Football League for which he has been a long time delegate and President.
+Bryan is the current SA CFS Group Officer for the Eastern Eyre Group.
+Bryan was an Elected Member of the District Council of Cleve and holds Life Memberships for multiple organisations including the Eastern Eyre Football League for which he has been a long time delegate and President.
 Bryan’s work with the League has been recognised by being granted Merit awards by both the SANFL and the AFL.
-Bryan was Deputy Chair for one short term with Mayor Jim Pollick as Chair and is now the appointed Chair of Regional Development Australia Eyre Peninsula.

 Bryan is currently Managing Director of two local companies and has been a National Director for Rural Co, an Australia wide Rural Merchandise Company.
-In 1998, Bryan was awarded the National Member of the Year for all of Australia, as the Business based in Cleve on Eyre Peninsula was judged to be the best in Australia.
-At present, Bryan is a retired small business owner and has lived and worked in Cleve since 1973 and previous to that he lived in Cummins.
-Bryan was awarded by the Federal Australian Government the Australian Fire Service Medal and invested at Government House in Adelaide.
+In 1998, Bryan was awarded the National Member of the Year for all of Australia, as the business based in Cleve on Eyre Peninsula, was judged to be the best in Australia.
+At present, Bryan is a retired small business owner and has lived and worked in Cleve since 1973, and previous to that he lived in Cummins.
+Bryan was awarded the Australian Fire Service Medal by the Australian Government and invested at Government House in Adelaide.
 He has also been reappointed as Justice of the Peace by the South Australian Government.

 Heather Baldock (Executive Member)